 - DPI: DPI is the short form for Dots per Inch.
 DPI determines the printing quality.
 How does it determine quality?
 Tiny dots are produced by a printer every square inch and an image is created.
 As the number of dots increases, the detail, accuracy, and hence the quality of the print also improves.
 Typically, most of the print jobs use 300 to 600 DPI as a standard.
 The selection of DPI varies depending on the type of printer and paper used.

 - Dye Sublimation: Dye sublimation, which is also sometimes referred to as dye-sub, is a technology used for fabric printing.
 This printing technology can also be used for certain specialized applications.
-There are two ways of making prints with this technology – directly on a fabric, or first making the print on transfer paper, and then fixing it on the fabric with the help of heat press.
+There are two ways of making prints with this technology – directly on a fabric, or first making the print on transfer paper, and then fixing it on the fabric with the help of a heat press.

 This is not all.
-There are a few more printing terms that you are required to have a knowledge about.
+There are a few more printing terms that you are required to have knowledge about.
 We will discuss the remaining terms in the upcoming blog post.